-- 12 ounces mushrooms (approximately 4 cups), quartered (I used crimini, see notes)
+- 12 ounces mushrooms (about 4 cups), quartered (I used crimini, see notes)

-- 2 cups yellow onion (approximately 1 large), finely chopped
+- 2 cups yellow onion (about 1 large), finely chopped

-- 1 cup carrots (approximately 1 carrot), finely chopped
+- 1 cup carrots (about 1 small/medium), finely chopped

 - 2 cloves garlic, minced

-- 2½ cups vegetable or chicken stock, either homemade or low sodium
+- 2 1/2 cups vegetable or mushroom stock, either homemade or low-sodium

 - leaves from 3 springs of thyme

-- Heat a large dutch oven or heavy bottom saucepan over low heat, and add 1 tablespoon of the butter.
-Add the mushrooms along with a pinch of salt and sweat them, stirring periodically, to release some of their natural liquid.
-After the mushrooms have softened up, approximately 3-4 minutes, turn the heat up to medium and allow them to caramelize for several minutes.
+- Heat a large Dutch oven or heavy-bottom saucepan over low heat, then add 1 tablespoon of the butter.
+Add the mushrooms along with a pinch of salt and cook for 3-4 minutes, stirring periodically, to soften and release some of their natural liquid.
+Turn the heat up to medium and brown the mushrooms for several minutes.
 Remove the mushrooms from the pan, set aside, and turn the heat down to medium-low.

-- Melt the remaining butter over medium-low heat and add the onions, celery and carrots.
-Cook for 5-7 minutes until soft, then add the garlic and cook for an additional minute, stirring periodically.
-Add the flour and cook for 3-4 minutes.
+- Melt the remaining butter and add the onions, celery and carrots.
+Cook for 5-7 minutes until soft, stirring periodically, then add the garlic and cook for an additional minute.
+Stir in the flour and cook for 3-4 minutes, stirring frequently.
 Add the brandy, stock, paprika, and cooked mushrooms.

 - Bring to a simmer and allow the sauce to thicken, stirring periodically, for 3-5 minutes.
 Stir in the heavy cream and remove from the heat.
-Add the truffle oil (if using), thyme, and parsley.
-Stir in the salt and pepper.
-Taste; add more if desired.
+Add the truffle oil (if using), thyme, parsley, salt and pepper.
+Taste; add more seasoning if desired.

-- Preheat the oven to 425 degrees F. Divide the filling into 4 souffle-sized ramekins (approximately 4x2 inches) and place on a baking sheet.
+- Preheat the oven to 425 degrees F. Divide the filling into four 8-ounce ramekins (approximately 4x2 inches) and place on a baking sheet.

 - Bake for 20-25 minutes, or until the tops are golden brown.
 Allow to cool briefly before serving.